wenma-phd/website_hugo/content/authors/admin/_index.md

 ---

+Dr. Wen Ma is an Assistant Professor of Physics at the University of Vermont.
+He is also an affiliate professor in the Department of Molecular Physiology and Biophysics.
-Dr. Wen Ma integrates physics, molecular simulations, and machine learning to study biological processes from molecular level to systems scale.
-He completed his postdoctoral training with Professor J Andrew McCammon at UCSD.
+He recieved his PhD from University of Illinois with Prof. Klaus Schulten and completed his postdoctoral training with Prof. J Andrew McCammon at UCSD.